A note on the existence of the Reidemeister zeta function on groups

 \section{Tame automorphisms on \TG s}

 As explained in the previous section, understanding the groups that admit a tame monomorphism is important to understand the behavior of Reidemeister zeta functions.
 In order to prove Conjecture \ref{con}, you need a full description in the case of virtually nilpotent groups by Corollary \ref{cor:virtnilp}.
-In this section we initiate this study for the special case of tame automorphisms on \TG s, showing in fact that only few of these groups have a tame automorphism.
+In this section we initiate this study for the special case of tame automorphisms on \TG s, which were defined as follows in the introduction. \begin{Def} A \textbf{\TG}~is a finitely generated torsion-free nilpotent group. \end{Def} We will in fact show that only few \TG s have a tame automorphism.

 We first introduce rational and real Mal'cev completions, and then prove how tame automorphisms depend on these completions.
 Afterwards, we compute some examples to show that in many cases, the existence of a tame automorphism is equivalent to the existence of an Anosov automorphism.
 We end the section with several open questions that arise from this note.